ROCm/hipfort/README.md

 elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
 Therefore, they reduce the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.
+These additional interfaces are guarded by the `USE_FPOINTER_INTERFACES` preprocessor definition, which `hipfort` enables automatically once it detects Fortran 2008 support in your compiler.
+By convention, application and test sources that rely on them use the `.f08` file extension (see the `test/f2008` examples), while Fortran 2003 sources use `.f03`.

 > **NOTE**: If you plan to use the `f2008` interfaces, we recommend `gfortran` version `7.5.0` or newer as we have observed problems with older versions.